CanYalcn/InstaCartAnalysis_Python/README.md

 ● Are there certain types of products that are more popular than others?
 The marketing and sales teams want to know which departments have the highest frequency of product orders.

 Note: Instacart is a real company that’s made their data available online.
 However, the contents of this project brief have been fabricated for the purpose of this Achievement.

-Page 1
-● The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
+ The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
 For example:
 ○ What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?

 ○ Are there differences in ordering habits based on a customer’s loyalty status?

 ○ Are there differences in ordering habits based on a customer’s region?

 ○ Is there a connection between age and family status in terms of ordering habits?

 ○ What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?

 ○ What differences can you find in ordering habits of different customer profiles?
 Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.

-Stakeholders
+**Stakeholders**
 ● Vice President of Marketing: “We’re always looking into improving our targeting for ad campaigns.”

 ● Senior Vice President of Sales: “We need to know what part of our offering has the lowest market share and why.
 Based on this input, we could improve this sector and boost sales.”

 ● Instacart Customer: “I want to receive ads, promotions, and recommendations that are relevant to the products I order regularly.”

 Note: Instacart is a real company that’s made their data available online.
 However, the contents of this project brief have been fabricated for the purpose of this Achievement.

-Page 2
-Data
+**Data**

 Throughout this Achievement, you’ll be using a number of open-source data sets from Instacart.
 You’ll also receive a customer data set (created and included for the purpose of this project), on which you’ll apply what you’ve learned to address the project’s key